PaulRivier/kiwi/README.md

 If you have set your editor in kiwi.ini, you can click on the pen picture to open your document in your editor.

 # Copy link

 Clicking on the chain link will copy a link to current page to your clipboard, so that it is easier for you to link between your documents.

-# Content versionning and backup
+# Content versioning and backup

 Kiwi is unaware of your content history, however you are strongly encouraged to keep your content in a revision control system.